Merutilm/RFF-2.0/README.md

 4. Export your own Video using existing `keyframes`.

-- Find the nearest Minibrot with `Locate Minibrot` in `Explore` menu.
+- Zoom randomly into the contours of the set with the Auto Explore menu (like in Fractal eXtreme).
+- Use the Newton Raphson Zooming menu to find mini mandelbrots, or pattern doublings, or more (like in Kalles Fraktaler).
 - More features will be added soon.

 ## Known Issues & Problems